Clean wood stove or fireplace glass is essential to be able to fully enjoy the flames.

 How To Keep Wood Stove Glass Clean

-There really isn’t all the much you can do to keep wood stove glass clean, but here are a few tips:
+There really isn’t much you can do to keep wood stove glass clean, but here are a few tips:

 - Burn well-seasoned, dry wood – wet or unseasoned wood smokes a lot more